Omarkhaled711/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond: a script that changes the permissions of the hello file into (owner and group: no permission, other: all permissions).
 9-John_Doe: a script that changet the permissions of the hello file into(-rwxr-x-wx).
 10-mirror_permissions: a script that sets the mode of the file hello the same as olleh’s mode.
 11-directories_permissions: a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+12-directory_permissions: a script that creates a directory called my_dir with permissions 751 in the working directory.